 - European Schoolnet is a network of 34 European education ministries based in Brussels.

-- School education Gateway is an online platform for teachers, school leaders, researchers, teacher educators, policy makers and other professionals working in school education – including early childhood education and care and professional education and training.
+- School education Gateway is an online platform for teachers, school principals, researchers, teacher trainers, policy makers and other professionals working in school education - including early childhood education and care and vocational education and training.
 It presents measures and content in 23 languages.